-Passwords Technical Overview Best Practices for Enforcing Password Policies
+Passwords Technical Overview Password Policy

 SP 800-132 Section 5.4 describes two options for protecting data using a Master Key (MK).
 Boot Manager uses Option 2 in which the MK produced by the PBKDF is used to decrypt a Data Protection Key (DPK).
 In Windows, the DPK corresponds to the Volume Master Key (VMK), which is used to decrypt the Full Volume Encryption Key (FVEK) which is used for actual data encryption/decryption.
 The VMK and FVEK are described later in this document.